akseshina/point_location_project/README.md

 # point_location_project
-Kirkpatrick's Algorithm for point location in a simple polygon.
+Kirkpatrick's Algorithm for Point location in a simple polygon.

 A task for SPAU's computational geometry course.